KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-edp-3.2.md

           class: gp2
     ```

-7. To upgrade EDP to the v3.2.2, run the following command:
+6. To upgrade EDP to the v3.2.2, run the following command:

-    ```
+    ```bash
     helm upgrade edp epamedp/edp-install -n <edp-namespace> --values values.yaml --version=3.2.2
     ```

     :::note
       To verify the installation, it is possible to test the deployment before applying it to the cluster with the following command:<br />
         `helm upgrade edp epamedp/edp-install -n <edp-namespace> --values values.yaml --version=3.2.2  --dry-run`
     :::